TaitoUnited/taito-cli/README.md

 # taito-cli

-Taito-cli is an extensible toolkit for developers, devops personnel and build automation tools.
-It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure, as commands are implemented by plugins.
-Thus, developers, devops personnel and build scripts may always run the same familiar set of simple commands from project to project.
+Taito-cli is an extensible toolkit for developers and devops personnel.
+It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure.
+This is made possible by implementing commands with plugins and defining all settings in a configuration file.
+Thus, developers and devops personnel may always run the same familiar set of commands from project to project without thinking about the underlying infrastructure.
+And build scripts also become more reusable and maintainable as they are based on the same set of commands and settings.

 Taito-cli is designed so that plugins execute a single command together in co-operation.
-For example running a remote database operation usually involves also additional steps like pinpointing the correct database, authentication, secret handling and secure connection handling.
+For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authentication.
 Taito-cli executes all this for you with a single command.

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.